 The Kbal Spean River is also known as the Sahasralinga River (River of one thousand lingas) because one thousand lingas are carved on its bed.
-A 16th century pagoda named Preah Ang Thom is located on the way to Phnom Kulen.
+A 16th-century pagoda named Preah Ang Thom is located on the way to Phnom Kulen.
 It is famous for the statue of Sleeping Buddha.
 The Banteay Srei Temple is on the way to the Kulen mountains.

 The cultural influence of India is very deep in Cambodia.
 Hinduism arrived in Cambodia sometime in the first century CE.
 Buddhism arrived much later.

-The earliest record of Indian influence came from the Chinese historical texts, the rulers of Kingdom of Funan worshiped Vishnu and Shiva.
+The earliest record of Indian influence came from the Chinese historical texts, the rulers of the Kingdom of Funan worshiped Vishnu and Shiva.